thesofproject/sof-docs/developer_guides/testbench/debug_in_testbench.rst

 .. figure:: fig_add_breakpoint.png

-	    Breakpoint added with right mouse click.
+	    Breakpoint added with right-mouse click.

 The breakpoint is placed after topology parsing since the component symbols do not exist in debugger context before it is loaded by the topology.
-To run the testbench until breakpoint, select from menu Program -> Run...
-Then mouse copy (text select with left button and enter to field with center button) the argument line output from previous script run and click "Run".
+To run the testbench until breakpoint, select **Program** -> **Run** from the menu as shown in the image above.
+Then use your mouse to copy and paste the argument line output from the previous script run and click **Run**:

 ::

    -d -r 48000 -R 48000 -i audio_in.raw -o audio_out.raw -t ../../build_tools/test/topology/test-playback-ssp5-mclk-0-I2S-eq-iir-s16le-s16le-48k-24576k-codec.tplg -b S16_L

 The execution is now stopped to breakpoint.
-Since the symbols exist now the breakpoints can be added to component life cycle after new().
-Use the lowest window part with prompt (gdb) for convenience.
+Since the symbols exist now, the breakpoints can be added to the component life cycle after ``new()``.
+Use the lowest window part with the prompt (gdb) for convenience.

 .. code-block:: bash